 North Platte Canteen Festival

-The 2023 North Platte Canteen Festival will be held on September 23rd & 24th in the Historic Canteen District!
+The 2024 Canteen Festival will be held on September 28th & 29th, 2024!

 On December 17, 1941, North Platte residents gathered at the Union Pacific Depot because they heard that a troop train carrying their own boys would be coming through.
 When the train stopped, none of their boys were to be found, but instead there were soldiers from Kansas.
 After a moment of disbelief, one person stepped forward and gave their presents to the troops and everyone else soon followed.
 The happiness expressed by the soldiers sparked an idea.
 The residents of North Platte and the surrounding communities followed the lead of their ancestors in World War I by opening a Canteen at the depot.
 This endeavor lasted for 54 months, involved 55,000 volunteers, and served more than 6 million service men and women during its duration.
 This was one of the largest volunteer efforts of World War II.
 When an impact like that has been made, it is important to keep that story and heritage alive.